karpathy/arxiv-sanity-preserver/README.md

 6. Run `buildsvm.py` to train SVMs for all users (if any), exports a pickle `user_sim.p`
 7. Run the flask server with `serve.py`.
 Visit localhost:5000 and enjoy sane viewing of papers

 I have a simple shell script that runs these commands one by one, and every day I run this script to fetch new papers, incorporate them into the database, and recompute all tfidf vectors/classifiers.
+More details on this process below.

+**protip: numpy/BLAS**: The script `analyze.py` does quite a lot of heavy lifting with numpy.
+I recommend that you carefully set up your numpy to use BLAS (e.g. OpenBLAS), otherwise the computations will take a long time.
+With ~15,000 papers and ~500 users the script runs in about half an hour on my current machine with a BLAS-linked numpy.

 ### Running online